tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 may initiate or control a tunnel.
 This target node may be augmented by external module(s), for example, to add data for PCEP initiated and/or delegated tunnels.

-bidirectional:
+reoptimize-timer:

-> A YANG leaf that when present indicates the LSPs of a TE Tunnel are bidirectional and co-routed.
+> A YANG leaf to set the inteval period for tunnel reoptimization.

 association-objects: